Literacy Skills in Children

 Preschool children with speech and language disorders are considered at-risk for problems with learning to read and to write.
 Our trained professionals have the knowledge and experience to identify and treat language, speech, and emergent literacy skills which serve as the foundation for later reading and writing development.

-The USC Speech and Hearing Research Center offers a series of internet-based information resources for parents on typical speech and language development and other developmental milestones.
+The Montgomery Speech-Language-Hearing Clinic offers a series of internet-based information resources for parents on typical speech and language development and other developmental milestones.
 These parent-friendly presentations were developed and narrated by graduate students in the spring, 2007 as a part of a course entitled “Communication Foundations for Literacy”.
 If you suspect a problem in your child’s speech and language development after viewing these resources, please contact the Center to discuss your concerns and whether or not a speech and language evaluation is warranted.